Anandanr/prometheus/README.md

 docker run --name greetpeople -d -p 8009:8009 hid:latest

-Update the IP address of the server in the target.json file at https://github.com/Anandanr/prometheus/blob/master/prometheus/targets.json
+Update the IP address of the server in the target.json file at https://github.com/Anandanr/prometheus/blob/master/prometheus/targets.json on your local machine.

 Monitoring Tool